joseschmidt/cookbook-bootstrap/README.md

 -------
 This cookbook provides two main recipes for bootstrapping a node.

-- `default.rb` - *Use this recipe* and the correct recipe will be included based on the platform family.
+- `default.rb` - *Use this recipe* and the correct recipe is included based on the platform family.
 - `rhel.rb` - *Use this recipe* to specify the RHEL-specific recipe.

 ### default